The Harvard Science Research Mentoring Program: Setting Up SRMP

 Aside from the director's salary, I suggest securing additional funding for stipends and laptops for the students.
 This removes two major barriers to participation in the program, as not all students may be able to afford a computer, and some students, especially those from underserved communities, may have to choose between participating in the program or finding work after school hours to supplement their families' incomes.

 \textit{Stipends}: If students spend four hours a week on their projects throughout the school year, that usually comes out to a rough total of $\approx100$ hours.
 Based on a minimum wage of \$10--15 an hour, I recommend stipends of \$1,000--1,500 per student.
 Besides private foundations, local government can be a good source for the necessary funds.
 I approached a Cambridge City Councillor (Nadeem Mazen), whose agenda included education, who then connected me to the right people in city hall.
+For the last three years, the City of Cambridge has provided \$15,000 a year for stipends.
+Cambridge Rotary has provided a stipend for the 11th student in the 2018--2019 cohort, who does not live in Cambridge.

 \textit{Computers}: Although desktop computers are cheaper, on average, than laptops, I suggest procuring the latter, so they can be disbursed to the mentors for their students' use each year.
 Many academic institutions have contracts with specific computer companies that allow the purchase or rental of relatively powerful laptops for less than \$1,000 each.
 Alternatively, some computer and hi-tech companies have been known to donate computers to schools and EPO programs.\cite{IBM}